This is a post that gets me really excited.

 Profit to allocate for your needs: $80 (And that is a very, very simple setup.
 Fancier setups=more profit.)

 As I mentioned above, this isn’t a pushy sales pitch or anything like that.
 In fact, as a technician, all you really have to do is demonstrate the possibilities to your church’s wedding coordinator, build a fee schedule and he/she will sell it.
 Then, either you can do the labor yourself or help someone else by training them and giving them the work.
-You don’t have to follow my labor cost of $20/hr if it is a bit high in your area.
+You don’t have to follow my labor cost of $20/hr if that is “off” for your local area.

 The great thing about this concept is that you are helping so many people through a simple business concept.
 You help your church have more attractive “premium” wedding design.
 You help raise money for your church, and you help congregants who need to money.
 And you help the wedding party by providing a quality service at a price that you can’t beat!
 It truly is a “not only for profit” business!